 Today, women comprise the majority of our population.
 The voting block of “liberal socialists” is diminutive when compared to the number of everyday female voters.
-Due to the limited numbers of “liberal”, Black, socialist, Jews, Hispanic, homosexual voters there is no other explanation for this incremental shift towards socialism, unless you consider the voting patterns of the large numbers of female voters.
+Due to the very limited numbers of “liberal”, Black, socialist, Jewish, Hispanic, homosexual voters there is no other explanation for this incremental shift towards socialism, unless you consider the voting patterns of the large numbers of female voters.

 The Hispanics comprise just 15.4% of the US population.
 The entire Black population comprises just 12.8% of the population.
 The Jews comprise a smidgen of the population with just 1%.
 And the homosexuals are so few in number that they are barely calculable.

 The combined total of these four groups is approximately 29.2% of the population and that includes every man, women and child within those groups, even those who are unregistered to vote, or too young to vote.